-- I. In its resolution making determinations and approving a change of organization or reorganization for which protest proceedings are not waived pursuant to §56663, the Commission, pursuant to §56886(o), shall include in its terms and conditions a term and condition specifying a timeframe (between 21 and 60 days) for the collection and filing of written protests. - II.
-Withing 35 days of the adoption of the Commission's resolution making determinations and approving a change or organization or reorganization, the Executive Officer shall notice the protest hearing and, in the notice, set the hearing date as prescribed by the Commission in its terms and conditions.
+- A. In its resolution making determinations and approving a change of organization or reorganization for which protest proceedings are not waived pursuant to Government Code Section §56663, the Commission, pursuant to Government Code Section §57002(a), shall include in its terms and conditions a term and condition specifying a timeframe (between 21 and 60 days) for the collection and filing of written protests. - B. Within 35 days of the adoption of the Commission's resolution making determinations and approving a change of organization or reorganization, the Executive Officer shall notice the protest hearing and, in the notice, set the hearing date as prescribed by the Commission in its terms and conditions.

-- III.
-Notice of the hearing shall be provided pursuant to \$56150 et seq., as follows: - 1.
+- C. Notice of the hearing shall be provided pursuant to Government Code Section §56150 et seq. as follows: - 1.
 Notice must be published, posted, and mailed to affected agencies, proponents, and any persons requesting special notice. - 2.
 Mailed notice must be provided to all affected landowners if the proposal: - a.
 Involves the formation of, annexation to, or detachment from an improvement district. - b.
-Involves the annexation of 75 acres or less to a city. - c.
+Involves the annexation of 150 acres or less to a city. - c.
 Would result in the extension of a previously authorized special tax or benefit assessment. - 3.
 The time, date, and location of the hearing shall be specified in the notice as determined by the Executive Officer. - 4.
-The protest hearing must be held in the affected territory if the hearing is a proposal initiated by the Commission pursuant to §56375(a) for a district consolidation, dissolution, or merger, or the establishment of a subsidiary district. - IV.
-At the protest hearing, the Executive Officer, or designee, shall: - 1.
+The protest hearing must be held in the affected territory if the hearing is a proposal initiated by the Commission pursuant to Government Code Section §56375(a)(2) for a district consolidation, dissolution, or merger, or the establishment of a subsidiary district. - D. At the protest hearing, the Executive Officer, or designee, shall: - 1.
 Summarize the Commission's resolution. - 2.
-Hear and receive any oral or written protests, objections, or evidence. - a.
-Written protest may be filed by any affected landowner or registered voter. - V. The Executive Officer, or designee, may continue the protest hearing from time to time, but not more than 60 days from the date specified in the notice. - VI.
-At the conclusion of the protest hearing: - 1.
-If no written protests have been filed, the Executive Officer, or designee, shall adopt a form of resolution ordering the change of organization or reorganization without an election. - 2.
-If written protests have been filed, the Executive Officer, or designee, shall within 30 days after the conclusion of the hearing, make determinations on the value of written protests filed and not withdrawn.
+Hear and receive any oral or written protests, objections, or evidence.
+Written protests may be filed by any affected landowner or registered voter. - E. The Executive Officer, or designee, may continue the protest hearing from time to time, but not more than 60 days from the date specified in the notice. - F. At the conclusion of the protest hearing: - 1.
+If no written protests have been filed, the Executive Officer or designee shall adopt a form of resolution ordering the change of organization or reorganization without an election. - 2.
+If written protests have been filed, the Executive Officer or designee, shall within 30 days after the conclusion of the hearing, make determinations on the value of written protests filed and not withdrawn.

 - 3. To determine the value of written protests filed and not withdrawn, the Executive Officer, or designee, shall cause the names of the signers on the protests to be compared with: - a.
-The voters' register in the office of the Registrar of Voters pursuant to \$56707; and/or - 4.
-The names of the owners of land on the most recent assessment roll pursuant to \$56708 and \$56710. - VII.
-Upon determination of the value of written protests filed and not withdrawn, the Executive Officer, or designee, shall take one of the following actions, depending on the nature of the change of organization or reorganization: - 1.
+The voters' register in the office of the Registrar of Voters pursuant to §56707; and/or - b.
+The names of the owners of land on the most recent assessment roll pursuant to §56708 and §56710. - G. Upon determination of the value of written protests filed and not withdrawn, the Executive Officer, or designee, shall take one of the following actions, depending on the nature of the change of organization or reorganization: - 1.
 Issue a Certification of Termination, terminating proceedings. - 2.
 Adopt a form of resolution making determinations and ordering the change of organization or reorganization without an election. - 3.
-Adopt a form of resolution making determinations and ordering the change of organization or reorganization subject to confirmation by the voters. - VIII.
-If an election is required, the Executive Officer, or designee, pursuant to §57000(d), shall inform the legislative body of the affected agency of LAFCO's determination and request the legislative body to direct the elections official to conduct the election.
+Adopt a form of resolution making determinations and ordering the change of organization or reorganization subject to confirmation by the voters. - H. If an election is required, the Executive Officer, or designee, pursuant to §57000(d), shall inform the legislative body of the affected agency of OC LAFCO's determination and request the legislative body to direct the elections official to conduct the election.